altocodenl/cell/readme.md

       - CSV
       - JSON
    - Ask AI to name the output making sure it doesn't overwrite the top level hashes
-   - Save the file (the pasted output is also a file) inside the cell as base64 with some attributes
+   - Save the file and have a reference to it from the cell (the metadata is in the cell)

 - Prompt the making of a dashboard, a form or a table, with some buttons